Cardiff Allotments page with guide

 When and how the council may Close our tenancy of our plot

 Cardiff Allotments Page with guide

 Cardiff have their own page, with a handy guide, which is reproduced – with acknowledgments – here, but please note that the email address shown should now be allotments@Cardiff.gov.uk:-

 Voluntary Termination of Tenancy Blank Form (Scroll Down For Welsh Copy)

-Extract from application form for permission for sheds, greenhouses etc
+Extract from application form for permission for sheds, greenhouses, shelters and other structures

-Sheds, greenhouses, cages etc. all need Committee consent.
-However, PPAA Committee’s understanding is that these revised rules are not retrospective, and that structures approved before their introduction in 2022 remain acceptable.
+Sheds, greenhouses, cages etc. all need Council consent.
+However, PPAA Committee’s understanding is that these revised rules are not retrospective, and that structures approved using the previous application form up until 2022 remain acceptable.
 PPAA’s understanding is also – as stated below – that this consent is required for all structures including shelters and cages, and whether the applicant considers them to be permanent or temporary is immaterial..

 The application form – available from PPAA Committee – includes the following important information:-